 Alcohol and diabetes can be a tricky subject.
-Whether you have type 1 or type 2 diabetes, for some people, having a few drinks at home or in the pub is part of everyday life.
-And having diabetes shouldn’t get in the way of this unless this has been advised on medical grounds.
+But having diabetes shouldn’t get in the way of being able to drink alcohol, unless this has been advised on medical grounds.

-So yes, you can still drink, but you need to be aware of how it can affect your body and how to manage this.
-For example, drinking can make you more likely to have a hypo, because alcohol interferes with your blood sugar levels.
+But you need to be aware of how it can affect your body and how to manage this.
+For example, drinking can make you more likely to have a hypo, otherwise known as low blood sugar or hypoglycaemia, because alcohol interferes with your blood sugar levels.
 It can affect your weight too, as there can be a lot of calories in alcoholic drinks.

 Does alcohol cause diabetes?